Grill Buying Guide: BBQ Season Has Begun

 Cast Iron

 Another great type is cast iron.
 Cast iron is excellent in the heat retention department and will give you the bold sear marks you're looking for.
 They are very reliable when taken care of properly.
 If not, you're in for a trip.
-Cast iron grill grates are heavy and will have you cleaning them more often than you'd like.
+However, cast iron grill grates are heavy and will have you cleaning them more often than you'd like.
 Because of the material, cast iron is prone to rust.
 Cast iron needs to be carefully and regularly maintained to keep this from happening.
 The proper way to care for cast iron is to clean off residue immediately after you take food off the grill.
 While the cast iron is still warm, spray with oil to fill pores that opened whilst cooking.
 Many people don't understand the maintenance that is required for any type of grill, so we've laid out a few of them for you.

 Cleaning Techniques